-Feds tell Seattle-based doctor to remove online postings about a purported coronavirus ‘vaccine’
+Feds tell Seattle entrepreneur to remove online postings about a purported coronavirus ‘vaccine’

 Federal authorities have sent a warning letter telling a Seattle-based entrepreneur to stop all efforts to sell a purported coronavirus “vaccine’’ and remove any online claims that he can treat, cure or prevent COVID-19 symptoms.

-The Food and Drug Administration sent the letter May 21 to Dr. Johnny Stine, 55, roughly three weeks after he made news for offering up his “nCov19 spike protein vaccine’’ for $400 on social media — including a pitch to his friend, the mayor of a San Juan Island town.
+The Food and Drug Administration sent the letter May 21 to Johnny Stine, 55, roughly three weeks after he made news for offering up his “nCov19 spike protein vaccine’’ for $400 on social media — including a pitch to his friend, the mayor of a San Juan Island town.
 Among the March and April postings referred to in the FDA letter was one on the personal Facebook page of Friday Harbor Mayor Farhad Ghatan offering to visit the island to administer the purported vaccine to him.

 The FDA letter warns that vaccines claiming to cure or prevent illness require “well-controlled human clinical studies, substantiating that the claims are true at the time they are made.
 For COVID-19, no such study is currently known to exist for the product identified above.
 Thus, any coronavirus-related prevention claims regarding such product are not supported by competent and reliable scientific evidence.
 You must immediately cease making all such claims.’’